 So you’ve decided to take the plunge into commercial real estate.
-Investing in and managing commercial properties is quite different than the residential market, and many of those differences start with the lease.
-New landlords often have limited experience with commercial leases and the differences can understandably seem complex and overwhelming.
-But, fear not, there’s no need to stress.
-Below, we’ve compiled simple, easy to understand summaries to help you when comparing commercial lease types.
+Investing in and managing commercial properties is quite different than the residential market, and many of those differences start with the leasing process.
+New landlords often have limited experience with commercial leases, and the differences can understandably seem complex and overwhelming.
+But fear not, there’s no need to stress.
+Below we’ve compiled simple, easy to understand summaries to help you when comparing commercial lease types.

 Net leases are commonly used with all commercial properties.
 In general, net leases place the bulk of the responsibility in the hands of the tenant.
 Typically, the landlord will charge a lower base rent, and, in return, the tenant will cover utilities and some or all of the remaining costs.
-There are a number of different kinds of net leases and each outlines the amount of additional expenses the tenant is expected to cover.
+There are several different kinds of net leases, and each outlines the amount of additional expenses the tenant is expected to cover.

 Single net lease (N lease):